-The Care Transformation Collaborative of Rhode Island’s (CTC-RI) mission is to lead the transformation of primary care in Rhode Island in the context of an integrated health care system; and to improve the quality of care, the patient experience of care, the affordability of care and the health of the populations we serve.
-CTC-RI brings together critical stakeholders to implement, evaluate and spread effective models to deliver, pay for and sustain high-quality, comprehensive, accountable primary care.
+The mission of CTC-RI is to support the continuing transformation of primary care in Rhode Island as the foundation of an ever-improving integrated, accessible, affordable, and equitable health care system.
+CTC-RI brings together critical stakeholders to implement, evaluate and spread effective multi-payer models to deliver, pay for and sustain high-quality, comprehensive, accountable primary care.

 Convened in 2008 by the Office of the Health Insurance Commissioner (OHIC) and the Executive Office of Health and Human Services (EOHHS), CTC-RI began with five pilot sites and has grown to 128 primary care practice sites, including internal medicine, family medicine, with pediatric practices (PCMH-Kids) being added in 2016.
 Currently, over 700,000 Rhode Islanders receive their care from CTC-RI and PCMH-Kids practices.